PatrickJones/WePayAPIExampleMVC5/README.md

 The SDK is a VS2013 class library project.

 Run the app and read instructions on the page (it is only a single page).

+# Update
+Not up to date since WePay bought by Chase.
+Will update soon.